ibuttimer/TeamPicker/README.md

 Following registration, a manager must create a team during setup.
 Subsequently, players may register and must select a team during setup.
-Managers may then configure matches against other teams, and make their team selection from the list of players of their team.
+Managers may then configure matches against other teams, and make their team selection from the list of players registered with their team.
 Following selection, players may confirm their availability.
 Please see [Role functionality](#role-functionality) for additional details.

 ## Getting Started